Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Introduction

-In the late seventies, substantial breakthroughs have been achieved by P. C. Fife and J. B. McLeod about the global behaviour of such \emph{bistable} solutions in the \emph{scalar} case ($n$ equals $1$).
-Their results comprise global convergence towards a bistable front \cite{FifeMcLeod_approachTravFront_1977}, global convergence towards a ``stacked family of bistable fronts'' \cite{FifeMcLeod_phasePlaneDisc_1981}, and finally, in the case of a bistable potential, a rather complete description of the global asymptotic behaviour of all solutions that are sufficiently close, at infinity in space, to the local (non global) minimum point \cite{Fife_longTimeBistable_1979}.
+In the late seventies, substantial breakthroughs have been achieved by P. C. Fife and J. B. McLeod about the global behaviour of such \emph{bistable} solutions in the \emph{scalar} case ($d$ equals $1$).
+Their results comprise global convergence towards a bistable front \cite{FifeMcLeod_approachTravFront_1977}, global convergence towards a ``stacked family of bistable fronts'' \cite{FifeMcLeod_phasePlaneDisc_1981}, and finally, in the case of a bistable potential, a rather complete description of the global asymptotic behaviour of all solutions that are close enough, at infinity in space, to the local (non global) minimum point \cite{Fife_longTimeBistable_1979}.

-The aim of this paper, together with the companion papers \cite{GallayRisler_globStabBistableTW_2007,Risler_globCVTravFronts_2008,Risler_globalBehaviour_2016}, is to make a step further in this program, by extending those results to the case of \emph{systems}, and by providing for such systems a complete description of the asymptotic behaviour of all bistable solutions (under generic hypotheses on the potential $V$).
+This paper is part of a series \cite{GallayRisler_globStabBistableTW_2007,Risler_globCVTravFronts_2008,Risler_globalBehaviour_2016} aiming at making a step further in this program, by extending those results to the case of \emph{systems}, and by providing for such systems a complete description of the asymptotic behaviour of all bistable solutions (under generic hypotheses on the potential $V$).
 Concerning the nature of the arguments involved in the proofs, the main difference with respect to Fife and McLeod's approach is the fact that the maximum principle does not hold any more for systems.
-It turns out, though, that a purely variational approach is sufficient to recover the results obtained by these authors, exploiting the fact that a gradient structure similar to the one above exists in every travelling referential (though only in the case where the diffusion matrix $\ddd$ is the identity matrix, unfortunately).
-Observe by the way that this gradient structure in every travelling referential was already mentioned and used by Fife and McLeod in their seminal (initial) paper \cite{FifeMcLeod_approachTravFront_1977} of 1977 (see p.
-350).
+It turns out, though, that a purely variational approach is sufficient to recover the results obtained by these authors, thanks to the sole fact that a gradient structure similar to \cref{formal_gradient_structure} exists in every travelling referential (provided that the diffusion matrix $\ddd$ is the identity matrix, \cite{GallayRisler_globStabBistableTW_2007,Risler_globCVTravFronts_2008,Risler_globalBehaviour_2016}).
+A similar description was also achieved by the same approach for radially symmetric solutions of parabolic gradient systems in higher space dimension \cite{Risler_noInvasionCaseHigherSpace_2020,Risler_globalBehaviourRadiallySymmetric_2017} and for hyperbolic gradient systems in space dimension one \cite{Risler_globalBehaviourHyperbolicGradient_2017}, and might be extended to solutions invading critical points of the potential through pushed fronts at one end or both ends of space \cite{OliverBonafouxRisler_globCVPushedTravFronts_2023}.